MARICI

 Future works

 You will find out mathematical crystal chemistry (MCC) is incomplete if you use MARICI several times.
-However, I believe that I can share my curiosity and future prospect on mathematical crystal chemistry with you through MARICI.
+However, I believe that we share my curiosity and future prospect on mathematical crystal chemistry.
 Although the current MARICI has some difficulty to predict new materials, future reseach will solve all of them.
-I keen the collaboration with you to build the science to efficiently discover new functional materials with small computations.
+I am looking foward to the collaboration with you to build the science for discovering new functional materials with small computations.

 Threading of structural optimization (technical problem)